Lawmakers aim to raise penalties for US airline disruptions

 There is precedent for attaching passenger provisions to FAA reauthorization bills.
 The last one, in 2018, included a directive for the government to set minimum standards for airline seats, although there has been little progress on that front.

 And airlines have prevailed in other fights.
-Also in 2018, they successfully lobbied Congress to drop a requirement provision that would have let the government decide whether airline fees for things like checking bags as assigning seats are reasonable.
+Also in 2018, they successfully lobbied Congress to drop a provision that would have let the government decide whether airline fees for things like checking bags and assigning seats are reasonable.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.